-When it comes to residential and commercial roof insurance claims, the process can oftentimes be confusing and lengthy.
+When it comes to residential and commercial roof insurance claims in Colorado, the process can oftentimes be confusing and lengthy.
 So, we’ve formulated a comprehensive guide to help explain how roof insurance claims work:

 - Research and Document